Extended Copy Protection: Albums with XCP

 The Electronic Frontier Foundation published its original list of 19 titles on 9 November 2005.

 On 15 November 2005 The Register published an article saying there may be as many as 47 titles.

 Sony BMG says there are 52 XCP CDs.

 Amazon says it's treating the XCP CDs as defective merchandise and will offer a refund with shipping, as long as the customer specifies the request.

-The various adverse side-effects of XCP can rationally be viewed as defects, as they are not part of the (apparent) intended function of XCP; this view skirts the more substantive issue of whether Sony transgressed against computer owners by intentionally modifying their computer systems without consent.